WVTV: Subchannels

-The station's digital signal is multiplexed, with the former WCGV channels numbered with virtual channel 24:
+The station's signal is multiplexed, with the former WCGV channels numbered with virtual channel 24:

 On June 23, 2014, Sinclair Broadcast Group and Sony Pictures Entertainment announced an affiliation agreement for Sony's digital subchannel movie network, getTV, which included WVTV for the Milwaukee market and came online the afternoon of July 3.
 Sony leased the channel space on 18.2 for their network.
 Charter added WVTV-DT2 to their systems on December 2, 2014, which is carried on channel 179.
 The network was dropped on January 2, 2018, one week ahead of WCGV merging their channels onto WVTV's spectrum as part of Sinclair's sale of WCGV's spectrum back to the FCC in the 2016 auction.
 WCGV's existing channel numbers were retained.
 WIWN (channel 68) eventually picked up getTV in late March 2018 for their fourth subchannel.

 A second audio program channel was added to WVTV in 2019, allowing access to Descriptive Video Service for CW programming, along with the Spanish dub available for their program Jane the Virgin.

 Analog-to-digital conversion

 On February 2, 2009, Sinclair told cable and satellite television providers via e-mail that regardless of the exact mandatory switchover date to digital-only broadcasting for full-power stations (which Congress rescheduled for June 12 days later), the station would shut down its analog signal on the original transition date of February 17.
-WVTV shut down its analog signal, over UHF channel 18, at 9 a.m. on that date.
+WVTV ended regular programming on its analog signal, over UHF channel 18, at 9 a.m. on that date.
 The station's digital signal relocated from its pre-transition UHF channel 61, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to its analog-era UHF channel 18 for post-transition operations.

 As part of the SAFER Act, WVTV kept its analog signal on the air until March 4 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.
 As WVTV was the only Milwaukee station that did not retain its pre-transition digital channel, the station's digital transmitter and antenna have been continually undergone tuning adjustments since the transition to improve reception.